tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-kanji.md

 When you encounter that character again, you will instantly recognize it as the same exact character.

+## Two methods of learning kanji

+I'm going to present two main methods of learning kanji that I think are the most effective.
+One is isolated kanji study, the other is JP1K.
+Isolated kanji study is when you learn meanings of one or two thousand most common or most useful individual kanji characters in a span of a couple months.
+Knowing the meanings later aids in memorization of words.
+JP1K is a method that was invented in the Japanese learning community quite recently.
+It consists of learning the most common 1,000 words with a trick that makes memorizing kanji readings easier.

 ## Isolated kanji study

 Training kanji recognition through isolated kanji study